 - We will contribute to society through financial accountability, artistic performance, education, and the development of responsible citizens.

-The Cathedral Choir School if an after-school program organized into 3 levels.
-Placement at different levels and progression from one to the next is dependent on the Chorister’s level of musical and personal skill and maturity, and placement is made at the sole discretion of choir school staff.
-Boys and girls in the advanced choirs rehearse separately but also come together to sing for some liturgies and concerts.
+The Cathedral Choir School is organized into 3 levels.
+Placement at different levels and progression from one to the next is dependent on the Chorister’s level of musical and personal skill and maturity, and placement is made at the sole discretion of Choir School staff.
 The levels are as follows:

 Saint Anne Choristers: Kindergarten through 1st grade